econoalchemist/SeedSigner/07_Multisig.md

 ![](assets/multisig19.png)

-## Spending
+# Spending
 Your new multisig wallet is now ready to deposit to.
 You can generate receive addresses from Sparrow Wallet and deposit bitcoin.
-You will need your minimum number of cosigners to each sign the transaction to spend bitcoin deposited to this mulyisig wallet.
+You will need your minimum number of cosigners to each sign the transaction to spend bitcoin deposited to this multisig wallet.

 When you want to spend your bitcoin, navigate to the `Send` tab in Sparrow Wallet and fill out the address you wish to spend to, add a label, set the amount to spend, and select a miner fee rate.
 Then click on `Create Transaction`.